rbaker8/Employees/README.md

 #####employees

-Returns a JSON string of all top level employees and their direct reports (either one level deep or with eager loading).
+Returns all top level employees and their direct reports (configurable for eager or lazy loading).

 #####employees/{id}

-Returns a JSON string of a specific employee ID and their direct reports (either one level deep or with eager loading)
+Returns a specific employee and their direct reports (configurable for eager or lazy loading)

-Sample JSON:
+####Sample JSON:

 _{
    "supervisorId" : 1,